 But this doesn’t change the fact that this is a low-income school, dual-language, and struggling with very tight budgets.
 Not long ago, the school was on a short-list to be closed.
 It’s a credit to the administrators and teachers that it is now recognized for serving their student body well.
 They are clearly devoted to these children, and that’s why they’ve requested help to continue participating in the Experience Corps program, and that’s where you and I come in.

-Again, we have pledged to raise $13,000 to support the AARP Foundation’s Experience Corps program at Charles Darwin Elementary.
-As of this writing, we have raised 35% towards that goal, and we are aiming to meet our goal by the end of the first quarter, March 31st, 2020.
+Again, we have pledged to raise $15,000 to support the AARP Foundation’s Experience Corps program at Charles Darwin Elementary.
+As of this writing, we have raised 41% towards that goal, and we are aiming to meet our goal by the end of summer, 2020.

 CLICK HERE to formally partner with our foundation to enable Charles Darwin Elementary and its amazing students the chance to become better readers, which will have a lifelong impact on them, and benefit the community.
 The chance to support ONE campaign that will benefit seniors, children, AND their school is an opportunity we cannot pass up!
 Thanks for your consideration!